 Regardless of whether homeowners look to Federally-funded housing counselors or reach out to a knowledge local Attorney, they should make the decision not to endure the foreclosure process alone.
 After all, trained professionals are available to help them through the process and the first call and appointment is inevitably free.
 If you’ve got questions, what have you got to lose?

-For a no-cost telephone consultation and office visit, contact us at firstname.lastname@example.org or call 630-378-2200 to set up an office visit.
+For a telephone consultation and office visit, contact us at firstname.lastname@example.org or call 630-378-2200 to set up an office visit.
 We have convenience payment plans available and work with both consumer and business clients throughout the Chicagoland area.
 If you believe that it is too early to speak with an Attorney, check out these agencies:

 Housing Counseling Services, Inc.